 Professional sommelier certification courses cost only forty thousand upward

 Cuisines and fine wines are a perfect match.
 But how to make good food and wine pairings so as to bring surprises to your taste buds?
 This requires advanced knowledge.
 If you want to better understand wines or are interested in becoming a professional sommelier, enrolling in an internationally recognized training institution is the answer.
-For example, the Wine and Spirit Education Trust (WSET) from UK offers courses that are recognized by over 60 countries.
+For example, the Wine and Spirit Education Trust (WSET) from UK offers courses that are recognized by over 60 countries/regions.
 Its courses are divided into four levels, including three foundation levels and one diploma level.
 Those who have passed examinations for all four levels will be awarded a professional sommelier qualification.
 Tuition fees for all courses cost around forty to fifty thousand, which is relatively affordable.

 You may want to better equip yourself through continuous education but yet to have sufficient education fund.
 Why not consider HSBC’s Personal Instalment Loan to cover your expenses?
 It offers you a flexible repayment schedule with a maximum 60-month repayment period and no handling fee.
 In case you need more funds, simply withdraw the repaid loan any time without the need to re-apply!